ThatOSDev/EFI_AARCH64/README.md

 *CLANG*  --  Get the 18.1.5 version
 https://github.com/llvm/llvm-project/releases
-NOTE :  It's the latest one with the EXE for windows at the time of writing this.
+CLANG NOTE :  It's the latest one with the EXE for windows at the time of writing this.

 *OSFMount*  -- To mount the drive.hdd file
 https://www.osforensics.com/tools/mount-disk-images.html

-*QEMU* -- Has an ARM64(AARCH64) Emulation built in. https://www.qemu.org/
+*QEMU* -- Has an ARM64(AARCH64) Emulation built in.
+https://www.qemu.org/

 *NOTE 3* : Make sure to put the above programs into your windows path.